ONCache: A Cache-Based Low-Overhead Container Overlay Network

-\textbf{The new cache initialization.} The initialization of the MAC, IP addresses and interface indexes is similar with the original design (described in \S \ref{sec:cachemiss}), while the allocating of the restore key is newly added.
-The restore key is allocated on the receiver host and delivered to the sender host.
-This can make sure the usage of the restore key in masquerading happens after the receiver host recognizes the restore key.
-The initialization of the filter cache is the same as described in \S \ref{sec:cachemiss} and is omitted in this part.
-ONCache uses a round-trip of the tunneling packets to initialize the cache.
-The process is shown in Figure \ref{fig:hdrinit} with four steps:
+\textbf{The new cache initialization.} The initialization for MAC and IP addresses, as well as interface indexes, remains akin to the original design (as described in \S \ref{sec:cachemiss}), and the allocation of the restore key is newly added.
+The restore key is allocated on the receiver host and subsequently delivered to the sender host.
+This ensures that the masquerading operation utilizes the restore key only after the receiver host recognizes it.
+The initialization of the filter cache is the same as that described in \S\ref{sec:cachemiss} and is therefore omitted in this section.
+ONCache utilizes a round-trip of tunneling packets to initialize the cache.
+The process is shown in Figure~\ref{fig:hdrinit} and encompasses four steps:

-\emph{Step} \#1 (tagged in Figure \ref{fig:hdrinit} \ding{172}): Egress-Prog passes the packet to the fallback overlay network on cache missing.
-Then the packet arrives at Egress-Init-Prog after the packet is encapsulated.
-Egress-Init-Prog parses the host MAC and IP in the outer headers and the host interface index, and stores them to the egress cache.
-Then a restore key is allocated for the reverse flow, in random or sequence.
-Together with the host IP, the restore key is written to the IngressIP cache with the container IP as the value.
-As a hash map, the Ingress IP cache can naturely guarantee the uniqueness of the allocated key.
-To deliver the restore key to the sender host, the restore key is written to the user-defined field in the inner header.
-Finally, the packet is sent out to the underlay network.
+\emph{Step} \#1 (tagged in Figure~\ref{fig:hdrinit} \ding{172}): Upon encountering a cache miss, Egress-Prog passes the packet to the fallback overlay network.
+Then the packet reaches Egress-Init-Prog after undergoing processing within the fallback overlay network.
+Egress-Init-Prog parses the headers and stores \emph{<container sdIP $\rightarrow$ host interface index, host sdIP, host sdMAC>} to the egress cache.
+It also allocates a restore key for the reverse flow, chosen randomly or sequentially, and writes \emph{<host sIP \& restore key $\rightarrow$ container sdIP>} to the ingressIP cache.
+As a hash map, the ingressIP cache naturely ensures the uniqueness of the restore key.
+To deliver the restore key to the peer host, Egress-Init-Prog writes the restore key into the user-defined field within the inner header.
+Finally, the packet is transmitted to the underlay network.

-\emph{Step} \#2 (tagged in Figure \ref{fig:hdrinit} \ding{173}): When receiving an tunneling packet on the receiver host and arrived at Ingress-Init-Prog, the program parses the restore key that has been written to the user-defined field, and stores it to the egress cache.
-Then the container MAC addresses of the inner headers are stored in the ingress cache (the veth (host-side) index is filled up by the daemon).
-After the processing, the packet is passed out and arrives at the destination application.
+\emph{Step} \#2 (tagged in Figure \ref{fig:hdrinit} \ding{173}): Upon receiving a tunneling packet on the receiver host, Ingress-Init-Prog continues the initialization.
+It parses the restore key contained within the packet, and stores \emph{<container sdIP $\rightarrow$ restore key>} to the egress cache.
+Next, it stores \emph{<container dIP $\rightarrow$ container dMAC>} to the ingress cache (\emph{<container dIP $\rightarrow$ veth (host-side) index>} is maintained by the user space daemon).
+Finally, the packet is forwarded to the destination application.